sla-000/fs_service/README.md

 # Detailed information

-You can read the deatailed information about the tool and each of the command with the following commands
+You can read the detailed information about the tool and each of the command with the following commands

 ```bash
 dart run fs_service --help